emqx/emqx-auth-mysql/README.md

 ## Variables: %u = username, %c = clientid

-## Authentication Query: select password or password, salt
+## Authentication Query: select password or password,salt
 auth.mysql.auth_query = select password from mqtt_user where username = '%u' limit 1

 ## Note: column names should be "password" and "salt" (if used).
 In case column